Graham Platner: Military

-Platner enlisted in the Marine Corps shortly after graduating from high school in 2003.
+Platner enlisted in the Marine Corps after graduating from high school in 2003.
 He attended the Marine Corps School of Infantry, then deployed to Iraq in 2005.
 He served a total of eight years in the military, including three combat tours in Iraq, in areas including Ramadi and Fallujah.
-Asked why he served in the Iraq War after protesting it, Platner said, "I thought I could do some good.
+In 2025, when asked why he served in the Iraq War after protesting it, Platner said, "I thought I could do some good.
 And I wanted to play soldier.
 I might have read too much Hemingway."

-After four years in the military, Platner enrolled at George Washington University, funded by the G.I.
+After four years in the military, Platner enrolled at George Washington University (GWU), funded by the G.I.
 Bill.
-Shortly after starting school, he enlisted in the Maryland Army National Guard and served an additional tour of duty in the war in Afghanistan.
+Shortly after starting school, he enlisted in the National Guard and served an additional tour of duty in the war in Afghanistan.
 He returned to Washington in 2011, resuming classes at GWU and working as a bartender at the Tune Inn on Capitol Hill.
-From 2011 to 2016 he alternated between living in D.C. and military deployments, before withdrawing from GWU and returning to Maine in 2016 for treatment of post-traumatic stress disorder and other military-related injuries.
+From 2011 to 2016 he alternated between living in DC and military deployments, before withdrawing from GWU and returning to Maine in 2016 for treatment of post-traumatic stress disorder and other military-related injuries.

-In 2018, Platner returned to Kabul, Afghanistan, for about six months as a State Department security contractor with Constellis, the private military company formerly known as Blackwater, where he provided diplomatic security to the US ambassador to Afghanistan.
+In 2018, Platner returned to Kabul, Afghanistan, for about six months as a State Department security contractor with Constellis, where he provided diplomatic security to the US Ambassador to Afghanistan.
 He returned to Maine the same year, saying he had quickly grown more disillusioned with the military and what he called fraudulent funneling of taxpayer money to private defense companies.

 Oyster farming

 While on leave from Afghanistan in 2018, Platner spent two weeks farming oysters with Jock Crothers, founder of Waukeag Neck Oyster Co., a small Frenchman Bay operation established in 2010 that supplies restaurants in Downeast Maine.
+Platner has said he was "miserable" working as a security contractor, and his mother devised a plan to bring him back to Maine with the help of a family friend who owned the farm; Platner has said the business "fell into my lap".
 After resigning as a security contractor and returning to Maine later that year, he began working at the farm full-time.
-He took over the company in 2020 and now owns and operates it with his wife, Amy, and another business partner.
-He says the business does not make much money, but he is able to supplement his income with benefits he earns as a 100% disabled veteran.
+He took over the company in 2020, and as of 2025 owns and operates it with his wife, Amy, and another business partner.
+He says the business does not make much money, and his mother's restaurant is his biggest customer.
+He supplements his income with benefits he earns as a 100% disabled veteran.
 Platner also runs a mooring and dive service.

 Local government and community involvement

-Platner is Sullivan's harbormaster and the chair of Sullivan's planning board.
+Platner was Sullivan's harbormaster and the chair of Sullivan's planning board.
 He has also been involved in grassroots organizing, leading political efforts with the Acadia Action activist group.
+In 2022, he publicly opposed a proposition that would have imposed a moratorium on aquaculture, asserting at the town meeting where the vote was held that despite being aimed at "industrial scale" operations, the wording of the moratorium would have swept up many smaller businesses, including his own; the proposition failed in that meeting.